 - Sweetwaters Serena Camp supports the local communities that surround Ol Pejeta Conservancy in the following ways:

 Access to education

 |Cultural preservation and promotion/protection of local sites|

-- Local dances by the Samburu, Turkana, Maasai and Mwomboko local dancers are performed for guests during the festive season, and events such as bush dinner.
+- Local dances by the Turkana, Mwomboko, Samburu and Maasai group of dancers are performed for guests.

 |Business Practises Criteria|

 |Purchasing and supplies|